This probably sounds like every photographer’s dream – right? More great images – less work. It’s not a gimmick. It’s a quick tip.

 To learn more about MCP Photo A Day.

 It’s never too late to join in.
 And if you miss a day or two, or get behind, that’s fine as well.
 Just participate when you can.
-Here are the fun themes for April.
+Here are the fun themes for AUGUST.
 You are welcome to pin this and post it directly to Facebook, Google+ and Instagram too!

 How to participate:

 - Take a photo with any camera you want (SLR, phone, P&S, etc).
 Post the image to your Instagram, Facebook, Google Plus or best yet – all of them.
 Hashtag it #mcpphotoaday.
 If possible list the day, date and/or theme.

 - Bonus fun – You can also follow us and tag @mcpactions on Instagram.
 If on Facebook – tag the MCP Business Facebook Page and if on Google+ – tag the MCP G+ Page.

 - If you edited the photo with MCP products such as our Photoshop actions, Lightroom presets and textures, you can also hashtag it #mcpactions.
 For more exposure, you may post MCP edited images to our Facebook Group and state what products were used.

 - Spread the word.
 Tell others to visit this shortened URL to join us: http://bit.ly/mcp-photoaday